almik7078j/notes/README.md

 - Today's programming wisdom is: "Premature optimization is the root of all evil" - Donald Knuth.

 This quote reminds us that optimizing code too early in the development process can lead to unnecessary complexity and potential bugs.
 It's important to first write clear, readable code that meets requirements, and only optimize later if profiling indicates a performance bottleneck.

+# 2023-12-10
+- Today's programming wisdom is to prioritize writing readable and maintainable code over clever or complex code.
+It's better to have a simple solution that works and can be easily understood by others than a convoluted masterpiece that only you can decipher.
+Remember, code is read far more often than it's written, so make it easy for your future self and your colleagues to understand what's going on.